-Tournament Format for 2022 - The 2022 championships will be played in a three game format - quarter-finals on November 29, 2022, semi-finals on Sunday, December 4, 2022 and finals on Saturday, December 10, 2022.
+Tournament Format for 2023 - The 2023 championships will be played in a three game format - quarter-finals on November 28, 2023, semi-finals on Sunday, December 3, 2023 and finals on Saturday, December 9, 2023.
 The top forty-eight (48) teams, eight from each of the six divisions, will qualify for the championships.
-Quarter-finals and semi-finals will be played at the site of the higher ranked team with the start time to be announced.
+Quarter-finals (6:30 p.m.) and semi-finals (12:30 p.m.) will be played at the site of the higher ranked team.
 The sites for the finals will be determined by the Football Committee and all sites for all levels of tournament play must have lights.
 If a site is a natural grass field, an alternative site that is artificially surfaced, must be named prior to tournament play in case weather conditions dictate that a grass field is not playable.
 The CIAC Football Tournament Director has the authority to move the game if the site is deemed unplayable.